Market Price, Pure or Alloy & the Delivery Form

 Tungsten alloys are made in a similar fashion, but are blended with up to ten percent of a combination of nickel and iron or copper.
 These metals serve as the binder to hold the tungsten particles in place after sintering.
 The alloys do not require millwork to enhance properties in the same way that pure tungsten does, but may be worked anyway to achieve desired shape.
 These heavy metal alloys are quite useful for many purposes and are machined much more easily than pure tungsten.

-So what does tungsten cost?
+What does tungsten cost?

 There is no one answer as there are many variables that can contribute to the final price of any given tungsten product.
 However, we can discuss some of the variables that affect the pricing of tungsten.